This is the perfect way to finish off a night of drinking! Introducing the classic final dishes of the six Tohoku prefectures [Six Tohoku prefectures]

 table of contents

-Tohoku is known as a "sake region" with an abundance of local sake.
-And because it is a region where the culture of drinking is deeply rooted, there is also a strong commitment to " shime " (finishing off a drink).
-Moreover, this "shime culture" differs from prefecture to prefecture, and it is interesting to see the local characteristics and local residents.
+Tohoku is known as a "sake-producing region" with an abundance of local sake.
+And because it's a region where the culture of enjoying sake is deeply rooted, there's a strong emphasis on the "finishingtouch" to the meal after drinking.
+What's more, this "finishing touch culture" differs from prefecture to prefecture, and it's interesting to see how it reflects the local character and personality of the people.

-we will introduce some real gourmet final dishes that are actually eaten in the six Tohoku prefectures
+that are actually eaten in the six prefectures of Tohokureal late-night mealswe'll introduce some

 [Aomori Prefecture] Niboshi ramen is the best!
 After drinking, finish it off with some dashi!